Ankan07/FashoinCloud/README.md

 Please Note: There is a counter collection in the database with a single document which keeps track of the number of keys.
 It's initial value is set to zero.

 Postman Collection LInk https://www.getpostman.com/collections/43f072fa7a00eee7cb8a

+Note:
+-If the no of keys starts to cross the limit
+-Extract the key with the lowest timestamp (Least used cache) -Update the key with the new value